Magic FAQ

 What shutter speeds are best for filters?

 It depends on the subject matter.
 Non moving subjects like wrecks you should use something above 1/30th or 1/60th if there is surge.
 For moving subjects use a faster shutter speed of 1/125th or higher.
-When I shoot flash I often hand hold exposures as slow a 1/10th underwater.
+When I shoot flash I often hand hold exposures even as slow a 1/4 underwater.
 This is not possible with filters where there is no strobe to freeze the action.
-Shutter priority auto is a good shooting mode for filter photography.
+Shutter priority auto is a good shooting mode for filter photography as you can set the shutter speed and leave the camera to determine the aperture for the correct exposure.
+On newer cameras with excellent high ISO performance do not be afraid to bump the ISO up to 400 or higher.

 Can I use flash with the Magic Filter?

-The Magic Filter is designed for available light photography and if you use flash the colour balance of your images will be incorrect.
-Theoretically it is possible to filter strobe light so that it is matched to the ambient light and therefore be able to use strobe, but we really do not recommend this approach.
+The Magic Filter is designed for available light photography only and if you use flash the colour balance of your images will be incorrect.
+Theoretically it is possible to filter strobe light so that it is matched to the ambient light and therefore be able to use strobe, but we really do not recommend this approach because the strobe filtration would have to change each time you change depth, which is impractical.
 The main advantage of filters is to be free of the limitations of underwater strobes.
-Click here for more.

 What depth range do you recommend for shooting the Magic?